START-Global/MercedesBenz-STARTHACK21/README.md

 ### Resources
 To help you with the case we can point you towards the following resources:
-#### Daimler Global Media Site
-You can find the official Global Media Site of Daimler AG [here](https://media.daimler.com/marsMediaSite/de/instance/ko/Start.xhtml?oid=4836258).
-It contains a lot of
+* __Daimler Global Media Site:__ You can find the official Global Media Site of Daimler AG [here](https://media.daimler.com/marsMediaSite/en/instance/ko/Start.xhtml?oid=4836258).
+It contains a wide variety of content, such as images and logos.

 #### Mercedes-Benz Switzerland Youtube Channel
 asd fasd f
 #### Other external Resources